-For us, as barely 12 year olds, this was the first time we’d come across such gems as the sniper rifle—the ability to take out foes at a distance.
+For us, as barely 12-year-olds, this was the first time we’d come across such gems as the sniper rifle—the ability to take out foes at a distance.

 It was, as a whole, just so bloody immersive—with multiple difficulty settings per level, we’d retrace everything over and over (Facility being our favourite) and the 007 setting was for the best players only.

 As this was such a sociable video game (more on this below), it made sense to get fan feedback on the 20th anniversary.

-Thusly, we have input from N64 maniac Lightning Ellen, who is a prehistoric warrior entity with the power to fly, walk, and brainwash individuals with merely a stern glance.
+Thusly, we have input from N64 maniac Ace Asunder, who is a prehistoric warrior entity with the power to fly, walk, and brainwash individuals with merely a stern glance.
 Her one weakness?!

-It’s impossible to reminisce about this game without bringing up the four player multiplayer mode.
+It’s impossible to reminisce about this game without bringing up the four-player multiplayer mode.
 This was added by Rare as something of an afterthought towards the end of development, but it went on to be an absolute sensation.